JasonLikesWater/OnlineStore/README.md

 ## Prerequisites

-\*\* Must have correct SSMS configuration and sql insert and create queries must be run before starting
+\*\* Must have correct SSMS configuration and sql insert and create queries must be run before starting (Create_Table.sql and InsertTestData.sql)

 How To run the website